cf-platform-eng/isv-ci-toolkit/tests/install-uninstall-pas-tile/README.md

 ## Development

-The test script is inside of `scripts/pas-test.sh`.
-Changes there should be tested and reflected in the `pas-test.bats` test file.
+The test script is inside of `run.sh`.
+Changes there should be tested and reflected in the `run.bats` test file.

 This test also utilizes several of the [tool scripts](https://github.com/cf-platform-eng/isv-ci-toolkit/tree/master/tools).